 Squeeze some lemon juice in a glass of sparkling water, or merely add a slice or two of lemon to the water and enjoy.
 It's tough to make a pitcher of sparkling lemon water unless you serve it right away.
 The water will go flat on you if it sits in the refrigerator during the day.

-Squeeze the juice of 1/2 to 1 whole small lemon in an 8 ounce mug of water, adding more or less per your desired taste.
+Squeeze the juice of 1/2 to 1 whole small lemon in an 8 ounce mug of warm water, adding more or less per your desired taste.
 You can also stir in a teaspoon or two of honey to add a little sweetness if you like.